Relocation for Poverty Alleviation?

 University of Melbourne

-Mark Wang is a Professor of Geography in the Department of Resource Management and Geography at the University of Melbourne.
+Mark Wang is a Professor of Geography in the School of Geography at the University of Melbourne.
 He was awarded a Bachelor of Science at Shanxi Normal University in 1982 and Master of Science at Northeast Institute of Geography & AgroEcology, Chinese Academy of Sciences in 1985.
 In 1995 he gained his Doctor of Philosophy from the University of British Columbia.
 He has published widely in geography and environmental studies journals, and is author of *Mega Urban Regions in China* (1998), the coauthor of *China’s Transition to a Global Economy* (2002), *China’s Urban Space* (2007), *Old Industrial Cities Seeking New Roads to Reindustrialisation* (2013), and *Transforming Chinese Cities* (2014).